Napoleon III: Prince-President (1848–1851)

-On 11 June 1849 the socialists and radical republicans made an attempt to seize power.
+On 11 June 1849, the socialists and radical republicans made an attempt to seize power.
 Ledru-Rollin, from his headquarters in the Conservatory of Arts and Professions, declared that Louis Napoleon was no longer President and called for a general uprising.
 A few barricades appeared in the working-class neighborhoods of Paris.
 Louis Napoleon acted swiftly, and the uprising was short-lived.
 Paris was declared in a state of siege, the headquarters of the uprising was surrounded, and the leaders arrested.
 Ledru-Rollin fled to England, Raspail was arrested and sent to prison, the republican clubs were closed, and their newspapers closed down.

 The National Assembly, now without the left republicans and determined to keep them out forever, proposed a new election law that placed restrictions on universal male suffrage, imposing a three-year residency requirement.
 This new law excluded 3.5 of 9 million French voters, the voters that the leader of the Party of Order, Adolphe Thiers, scornfully called "the vile multitude".
 This new election law was passed in May 1850 by a majority of 433 to 241, putting the National Assembly on a direct collision course with the Prince-President.
 Louis Napoleon broke with the Assembly and the conservative ministers opposing his projects in favour of the dispossessed.
 He secured the support of the army, toured the country making populist speeches that condemned the Assembly, and presented himself as the protector of universal male suffrage.
 He demanded that the law be changed, but his proposal was defeated in the Assembly by a vote of 355 to 348.

-According to the Constitution of 1848, he had to step down at the end of his term, so Louis Napoleon sought a constitutional amendment to allow him to succeed himself, arguing that four years were not enough to fully implement his political and economic program.
+According to the Constitution of 1848, Louis Napoleon had to step down at the end of his term.
+He sought a constitutional amendment to allow him to succeed himself, arguing that four years were not enough to fully implement his political and economic program.
 He toured the country and gained support from many of the regional governments and many within the Assembly.
 The vote in July 1851 was 446 to 278 in favor of changing the law and allowing him to run again, but this was short of the two-thirds majority needed to amend the constitution.